Here you will find short and clear answers to frequently asked questions.

 Since unpleasant odours only develop when faeces come into contact with urine, the TROBOLO® separation system prevents a mixing of the excretions.
 Remaining odours and any arising moisture are also absorbed by litter which is not required in a TROBOLO® with an electric exhaust system.

-By simply plugging the plug into a socket, a very efficient fan is operated which permanently generates a slight vacuum and thereby directs moisture and remaining odours outside via an exhaust duct.
-The system works almost noiselessly and requires only 2 watts of power which equates to an annual power consumption of less than 6 euros at a continuous use of the TROBOLO®.
+The electric exhaust system permanently generates a slight vacuum and thereby directs moisture and remaining odours outside via an exhaust air pipe.
+It can be flexibly connected via USB connection (12V, 24V or 230V) and has an extremely low power consumption, which equates to an annual power consumption of less than 6 euros at a continuous use.
+The max. current is 0.26 A, the max. power consumption 1.3 W and the noise level 19.3 dB.
 The additional use of litter is not required.

-The natural exhaust system which is used in the TROBOLO® KersaBœm makes use of the chimney effect.
+The natural exhaust system makes use of the chimney effect.
 Due to this natural effect the warm air rises and is extracted outwards via an exhaust duct.
 That way, moisture and remaining odours are led out of the toilet and as a consequence unpleasant odours are neutralized.
 No electrical energy is needed for this.

 Litter consists of compostable and absorbent materials such as wood shavings.
 With the help of a small container, approximately 250ml of litter is placed in the back of the toilet opening after every defecation, where it covers the faeces and the used toilet paper and absorbs moisture and any remaining odours.
 The litter is only necessary with TROBOLO® urine-diverting toilets that do not have an electrical exhaust system.